kadler15/surveillance/README.md

 surveillance
 ============
-Two third party Python modules must be installed:
+Python modules cherrypy and sqlalchemy must be installed on the server.
+The client side requires no additional modules.
-	- cherrypy
-	- sqlalchemy